nickytonline/advent-of-ai-2025/day-5/PRD.md

   const API_URL = 'http://api.aviationstack.com/v1/flights';
   ```

-### CORS Proxy Options
+### CORS Proxy Options (Not Needed with TanStack Start!)
+Since TanStack Start includes server-side capabilities, we don't need external CORS proxies.
+Server functions run on the backend and can make direct API requests without CORS restrictions.

+**If you were using a pure client-side approach**, you would need:
 - `https://corsproxy.io/?`
 - `https://api.allorigins.win/raw?url=`
-- Roll your own with Netlify Functions
+- Custom Netlify Functions

 ---